wso2/docs-choreo-dev/en/docs/tutorials/expose-an-existing-api-via-a-rest-api-proxy.md

 1. Click **Manage** on the left navigation and click **Settings**.

 2. Click **Security**.
 Review the security settings.
 If you wish to change the security settings, click **Edit** at the bottom of the page and make the necessary changes.
-Once the changes are confirmed, you can save them by clicking on **Save**.
+Once the changes are confirmed, you can save them by clicking **Save**.

     ![Security Settings](../assets/img/tutorials/security-settings.png){.cInlineImage-full}